A gentle conversation with Boris Vervoordt, Director of Axel Vervoordt Gallery, Kanaal

-Something very interesting that whenever I think about TEFAF, my mind always comes up with one of my dear friend Mr. Boris Vervoordt, Operation Director of Axel Vervoordt Gallery, which he founded in Jan 2011 as part of the Axel Vervoordt Company, perhaps it’s the business he is in and relevant to such event, I also think that because of his intense travel schedule that made him one of the busiest gentleman in art and antique sector that I have ever known.
-One day he’s in Miami for an exhibition, the next day back in Antwerp to work on the new office project, then heading to Asia for another exhibition, so on and on.
+Something very interesting that whenever I think about TEFAF, my mind always comes up with one of my dear friend Mr. Boris Vervoordt, Operation Director of Axel Vervoordt Gallery, which he founded the gallery in Jan 2011 as part of the Axel Vervoordt Company, perhaps it’s the business he is in and relevant to such event, I also think that because of his intense travel schedule that made him one of the busiest gentleman in art and antique sector that I have ever known.
+One day he’s in Miami for an exhibition, the next day back in Kanaal to work on a new project, then heading to Asia for another exhibition, so on and on.
 His seemingly intense work schedule always fascinates and amazes me as I always wondered how this artistic gentleman can handle all these, as an ambassador of his father’s company also his art gallery, to deliver the aesthetic and vision to their loyal followers around the world, at the same time, expanding this artistic business to the next level.

 I have been one of the fan of Axel’s work for quite some time, the distressed sophistication interior design interprets by a mix of exquisite and unique antique, furniture and authentic materials, the result is a serene and spiritual atmosphere that provides a romantic and soothing effect.
-Such aesthetic and taste also being replicated to the art that curated by his gallery, something that offers the similar effect that touches people’s core and their emotion by liberating their mind to a surreal yet tranquil place, enables one to think, mediate and even focus from the hectic and sometimes chaotic surroundings.
+Such aesthetic and taste also being replicated to the art that curated by his gallery, something that offers the similar effect that touches people’s core and their emotion by liberating their mind to a surreal yet tranquil place, enables one to think, meditate and even focus from the hectic and sometimes chaotic surroundings.

 It’s very funny to say that but whenever I met Boris, it’s always a rush catch-up (besides the very first time we met, along with his father which I promise myself to greet this legendary designer in person and show him how much I appreciate his great work.), despite the rush, the soft-spoken Boris always shows his kindness and warm gesture, manage his jetlag but the same time, patiently elaborate the characteristic of each art work and the bio of the artist with so much passion that exudes from within.
 For this time, I am delighted to have a conversation with Boris, having him to share his insight about art and modern gentleman: